-However, these safety devices do not always work as they are intended.
-American automakers have issued more than 1,000 defective seat belt recalls since 1996, and many new designs created that were supposed to increase seat belt comfort, failed to do the job in keeping passengers safe.
+However, these safety devices do not always work as intended.
+American automakers have issued more than 1,000 defective seat belt recalls since 1996.
+Designers created many new seat belt designs to increase comfort, but these designs failed to keep passengers safe.

-One of these designs, which did not end up keeping people safe, was a “window shade” seatbelt.
+One of these designs, which did not end up keeping people safe, was a “window shade” seat belt.
 This design allowed an individual to introduce some slack into the seat belt intentionally.
 An individual could lock the belt in place and then go back and take the slack out when it was no longer needed.
-This device was used by many domestic auto manufacturers and used a tension relieving device.
+Many domestic auto manufacturers used this device as a tension-relieving device.

-Another design problem involves spool out injuries.
-Seatbelts in general are designed to lock when a vehicle experiences a certain level of deceleration, such as that associated with an impending collision.
+Another design problem involves spool-out injuries.
+Seat belt designers generally design seat belts to lock when a vehicle experiences a certain level of deceleration.
+For example, during an impending collision.
 Certain belt designs contribute to the phenomenon of “skip lock.”
 This problem occurs when the seatbelt locks up late in the accident sequence or fails to lock up at all.